devtobo/cordova-plugin-firebase/README.md

 See https://support.google.com/firebase/answer/7015592 for details how to download the files from firebase.

 This plugin uses a hook (after prepare) that copies the configuration files to the right place, namely platforms/ios/\<My Project\>/Resources for ios and platforms/android for android.

+For iOS, the hook also adds a Shell Script build phase to upload your dSYM to Crashlytics automatically.

+For Android, the hook changes your build.gradle files to add the necessary build dependencies and gradle plugins needed.
+It tries as much as possible not to mess with the rest of the build.gradle, but you might run into issues if you are also modifying this file outside of cordova.

 **Note that the Firebase SDK requires the configuration files to be present and valid, otherwise your app will crash on boot or Firebase features won't work.**